Who can I file a claim against with the Kentucky Claims Commission?

 - Any damage awarded shall be reduced by the amount of payments received or that the claimant has a right to receive from any insurance policy/program, for instance: worker's compensation insurance, social security programs, unemployment insurance programs, medical, disability or life insurance programs, or other federal or state or private programs designed to supplement income or pay claimant's expenses or damages incurred.
 These are referred to as off sets.

-- Also, the board is prohibited from making any awards for collateral or dependent claims that are dependent on loss to another and not to the claimant.
+- Also, the commission is prohibited from making any awards for collateral or dependent claims that are dependent on loss to another and not to the claimant.
 This includes consortium claims and subrogation claims.

 Is there anything I can't file a claim for?